 Indoor and Outdoor Air Pollution

-Although more research is needed to confirm a relationship between asthma and COPD, one study found that, after adjusting for smoking, adults with asthma were 12 times more likely to develop COPD than adults who didn’t have asthma.2 Another study found as many as 20% of people with asthma developed signs of COPD.2 If you have asthma, it could be helpful to consider that it may well be among the COPD risk factors.
+Although more research is needed to confirm a relationship between asthma and COPD, one study found that, after adjusting for smoking, adults with asthma were 12.5 times more likely to develop COPD than adults who didn’t have asthma.
+If you have asthma, it could be helpful to consider that it may well be among the COPD risk factors.

 If you’re interested in what causes COPD, it is a good idea to be aware of the COPD risk factors, as well as understanding that it may be a combination of factors that ultimately leads to the development of COPD.
 Some people may wonder, “Is COPD contagious?” but the fact is that it is a combination of genetic predisposition and environmental factors that causes COPD.
 Be aware of your family history, do not smoke and avoid other COPD risk factors whenever possible to minimize your likelihood of getting COPD.
 If you currently smoke, quit as soon as possible, as smoking is the leading cause of COPD and COPD related deaths.

 If you have symptoms of COPD, such as shortness of breath, cough and sputum production, and a history of exposure to risk factors, please take a moment to participate in this 5 Question COPD Risk Screen brought to you by the COPD foundation.
 Be sure to print out your results and take them to your doctor.